brianclements03/now_i_know/til.md

 10-18-21: learned advanced dataframes--meaning, SQL and PANDAS together.
 Pretty neat.
 I'm more excited about starting to get my head around accessing embedded dictionaries and lists.
 10-19-21: how to execute a command in SQL from a python/jupyter command line using pandas. review from previous days, actually. excellent practice though. and different ways to slice and dice data. pandas 'pivot_tables' and crosstabs.
 10-21-21: learned the initial Seaborn stuff.
 Practiced with exercises, it went pretty well as far as i got
+10-22-21: more of the same, got more git practice with the guipsamora folder, and more pandas and seaborn practice as well